ChappIO/git-backup/README.md

         The target path to the backup folder. (default "backup") -config.file string
-        The path to your config file. (default "git-backup.yml")
+        The path to your config file. (default "git-backup.yml") -backup.fail-at-end
+      Fail at the end of backing up repositories, rather than right away.
 ```

 ## Usage: Docker